getmlcode/semanticSegmentationFCN/README.md

 # Usage Guide
 # Future Work
-TO add a GUI for both training and inference for user to interact with.
+Add GUI for both training and inference for user to interaction.
-Develop a mini website that provides this as a web service.
+Develop a website to provide this as a web service.
-Extend/Modify this framework to supprt other semantic segmentation models
+Extend/Modify this framework to supprt other semantic segmentation models.